FOLLOW US

 Customs rules

-There are strict rules about goods that can be brought into and taken out of Zimbabwe.
+There are strict rules about goods that you can take into or out of Zimbabwe.
 You must declare anything that may be prohibited or subject to tax or duty.

 Arms embargo